Packing Instructions

 • 1 raincoat with hood

-• 2 pairs of slides, or other waterfront/shower sandals
+• 2 pairs of crocs, slides, or other waterproof shoes for waterfront and showers

 • 1 pair of rubber boots